-The Academy will normally seek to discuss any concerns about a student with their parents.
-Thismust be handled sensitively and the DSL will make contact with the parent in the event of a concern, suspicion or disclosure.
+The Academy will normally seek to discuss any concerns about a pupil with their parents/carers.
+This must be handled sensitively and the DSL will make contact with the parent in the event of a concern, suspicion or disclosure.

-Our focus is the safety and wellbeing of the student.
-Therefore, if the Academy believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will firstbe sought from children's social care and/or the police before parents are contacted.
+Our focus is the safety and wellbeing of the pupil.
+Therefore, if the Academy believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will firstbe sought from children's social care and/or the police before parents/carers are contacted.